 A closet doubler can also help you plan outfits more easily, without having to take clothes off their hangers.
 Plus, you can use the doubler to help you plan outfits in advance: Hang what you want to wear in the upcoming week using the closet doubler: Tops above with bottoms below in pre-planned outfit combinations.
 This will save you time (and thus stress) in the mornings.
 Set aside a bit of time during the weekend to get your outfits planned for the week to come; make sure you check your weather app to plan appropriately!

 MORE CLOSET DOUBLER BENEFITS

-A closet doubler will help make you less reliant on cubbies, drawers and boxes for clothes storage.
-Since these necessitate folding the items they’re to contain, that means you’ll need to spend time ironing or steaming out creases before you wear them.
-Creased or crumpled clothing will need to be mended or replaced sooner, while hanging your clothes is much better for them in the long term.
+A closet doubler will help make you less reliant on cubbies, drawers, and boxes for clothes storage.
+Since these necessitate folding the items there to contain, that means you’ll need to spend time ironing or steaming out creases before you wear them.
+Creased or crumpled clothing will need to be amended or replaced sooner while hanging your clothes is much better for them in the long term.
 Plus, you’ll have everything where you can see it!
 That’s a huge bonus that’ll help you be creative in your outfit planning, and a guarantee that you’ll wear things that you normally might not that were tucked away somewhere out of sight (or were so creased through folding that you didn’t necessarily feel like spending lots of time ironing).